The good people at Norman Records provide the latest in our genre rundowns, picking out 10 must-have rock, pop and indie records.

 They might not have an actual bricks and mortar record store (although if you’re out and about in Leeds you can drop in on the warehouse and pick up your orders), but when it comes to sorting you out with the best new music, look no further than online record shop Norman Records.
 So how do you get that personalised treatment when there’s no record store guy to exasperate with your wide-raging yet incredibly specific requests?

-Here’s how: we asked Robin and Clint at Norman Records to “give us anything with a song in it” and sure enough he delivered the goods, pairing big name releases like Björk’s devastating Vulnicura with insider tips like Grooms’ Radiohead meets Unwound LP Comb The Feelings Through Your Hair.
-Tuck in and enjoy.
+Here’s how: we asked Clint and Robin at Norman Records to “give us anything with a song in it” and sure enough they delivered the goods once more.